Toilet training your puppy - Steps, tips for success

 Always remember that puppy toilet training takes practice and patience.
 With persistence and some gentle encouragement, your puppy will know the difference between toilet stop and toilet not in no time at all.

-The quick answer is, it's highly unlikely to potty train a puppy in 7 days unless they reach the appropriate age to hold their bladder longer, around age 8-12 weeks.
-And this still depends on breed and size.
+It’s highly unlikely to toilet train a puppy in 7 days unless they’ve reached the appropriate age to hold their bladder longer.
+The time it takes to toilet train a puppy also depends on the breed and size.
 Remember, smaller breeds of dogs have smaller bladders and therefore need to go more often.

 Related price guides